Our Food

 Grass Fed Corriente Beef

-We are starting our herd of Corriente cows to help maintain and improve the grassland, to supply manure for our compost, and to raise for grass fed beef.
+Our herd of Corriente cows help maintain and improve the grassland, supply manure for our compost, and make for nutritious grass fed beef.
 We were attracted to the Corriente cattle as they are great grazers, fierce mothers, and smaller in size.
 Their meat is lean yet tender and flavorful.

 Tunis Sheep

-Our small flock of sheep, along with Stella our milk cow, work as natural lawnmowers around the barnyard and houses.
+Our flock of sheep work as natural lawnmowers around the barnyard and houses.
 The Tunis are known to thrive on pasture, be calm and docile, and to produce delicious meat and decent wool.